 Point-to-point teleport will mean that this kind of organic growth will simply be pointless.
 Every place will be your neighbourhood, just a point-and-click away.

 Is it important that we have to develop “organic growth”, urban planning, and a “virtual country”?

 For the new users, entering SL’s society and economy is often challenging.
-Understanding how to buy land ? where to buy it, and why the land is valued differently depending on location ? is often confusing.
-So, getting rid of all this silly nonsense will make the new users more happy.
+Understanding how to buy land — where to buy it, and why the land is valued differently depending on location — is often confusing.
+So, getting rid of all this silly nonsense will make the new users happier.

 The established content creators are happy.
 Point-to-point teleport will mean less competition from start-up designers (no more malls for casual users) and reducing their costs (no more need for chains of stores everywhere).
 So, for them, the “virtual country” just means extra costs and more competition; getting rid of it only benefits them.

 Even the start-up designers dislike the “virtual country” concept.
 Under the new model, a small shop will be as easy to find as a large one.
 From the perspective of someone searching for “sexy lingerie”, it’ll be as easy to find Jane Doe’s shop as Aimee Weber’s.
 So, the small designers view the change as positive.
 For them, it’s all about being able to compete with the established designers without investing more in marketing strategies.

 (Sadly, if that were true, it would mean that Jane Doe’s Sexy Outfits Shop in RL would be able to get more sales through Google than Victoria’s Secret, since Google levels out the field.
 Think again.
 This is simply not true.)

 Casual shoppers are happy.
 They can now pick the places they wish to go, instead of getting trapped into malls which rezzed in front of the telehubs.
 Well, this might be right, but it also means that you’ll shop much more from established designers and never learn about new start-ups.
 Of course, that’s also how things work in RL.